Signs of hormonal imbalance are so much more common in the modern age than ever before.

 Lack of sleep or not getting the optimal amount of sleep can wreak havoc on your hormonal balance.
-This affects the circadian rhythm of your cortisol, and Lack of sleep affects insulin and glucose metabolism plus leptin and ghrelin as is shown in this study.
+Disordered sleep affects the circadian rhythm of your cortisol, and Lack of sleep affects insulin and glucose metabolism plus leptin and ghrelin as is shown in this study.

-Sleep restriction causes low levels of leptin, meaning that one does not get that signal that they have had enough food, therefore one overeats.
+Sleep restriction causes low levels of leptin, meaning that one does not get that signal that one have had enough food, therefore one overeats.

 Then the opposite is also true, the opposing hormone, Ghrelin is then found in high levels causing an excessive feeling of hunger, and thereby more eating.